 As an inclusive school, we are committed to dyslexia-friendly approaches to spelling and advocate multi-sensory learning strategies.
 Every child is different and will learn in his/her own unique way.
 It is important that every individual learns to use a range of strategies and identify those that work for them, personally.

-In Key Stage 1, the emphasis is on learning to read, and therefore record sounds.
+In Key Stage One, the emphasis is on learning to read, and therefore record sounds.
 By segmenting a word into the sounds it is made up of, children can then spell phonetically.
 Children are encouraged to have a go, sounding out words as they write and at other times making use of their sight words.
 This then leads to learning spelling rules and their exceptions.

-In Key Stage 2, we continue to encourage children to have a go and use their phonic strategies to spell as well as learning a bank of more irregular words individually.
+In Key Stage Two, we continue to encourage children to have a go and use their phonic strategies to spell as well as learning a bank of more irregular words individually.
 In addition, we teach spelling rules and patterns.
 Pupils are encouraged to use a wider range of strategies to spell words including:

 - Breaking words down into syllabic chunks